 [Option A: For Databases receiving generic approval on behalf of external research being conducted outside of the Research Database team]

-4.1 Data may be supplied and used in research projects to be conducted by researchers and research institutions outside of the Research Database team within the UK [and in other countries] in accordance with the following conditions.
+4.1 Data may be supplied and used in research projects to be conducted by researchers and research institutions outside of the Research Database team within the UK [and in other countries where applicable] in accordance with the following conditions.

 4.1.1 The research project is within the fields of health or social care research described in the approved application form.